 And eventually, before reaching a place called Panorama Camping, you should turn right on a trail taking you north.

-By the time I’d checked AllTrails for comparison, I’d already gone pretty far.
+And by the time I’d checked AllTrails for comparison, I’d already gone pretty far.

 Rather than walk all the way back, I found the nearest trail taking me west, hoping to eventually connect with the AllTrails route.